-- If houses are not aligned east-west, rear elevations could be included so that some of the property benefits from solar passive gain; - North facing single aspect units should be avoided or mitigated with the use of reflective light or roof windows.
+- If houses are not aligned east-west, rear elevations could be included so that some of the property benefits from solar passive gain; - North facing single aspect units should be avoided or mitigated with the use of reflective light or roof windows; and - The fitting of double glazing windows should be done sensitively on any listed buildings without damaging the building's outlook, these should be considered on a case by case basis for suitability.

-Figure 54: Elevations that would benefit from passive solar gain
+Figure 64: Elevations that would benefit from passive solar gain

-Figure 55: An illustrative graph showing solar orientation of a room against the annual heating demand.
+Figure 65: An illustrative graph showing solar orientation of a room against the annual heating demand.